Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Introduction

 \section{Introduction}

-Language models (LMs) have achieved remarkable performance in generating human-like text across a wide range of tasks.
-Still, their outputs can fall into repetitive patterns, in which identical sequences of tokens are generated over and over in cycles.
-Previous research has largely treated repetition as a unitary phenomenon, assuming a single underlying mechanism for its emergence.
-However, repetition can arise in diverse contexts and across different task settings, suggesting that multiple underlying factors can drive it.
+Text output by Large Language Models (LLMs) diverges from human-generated text in systematic ways that occur consistently across models and tasks.
+One of the most striking examples of this divergence is repetition, where identical token sequences are persistently produced in cycles~\cite{fu2021theoretical}.
+It remains unclear why models generate repetitive patterns so commonly, and how this tendency develops over the course of training.
+Is it a learned strategy, or an innate tendency that emerges early and persists independently of training?
+Repetition has largely been treated as a unitary phenomenon, implicitly assuming a single underlying cause.
+Yet it can be elicited by diverse prompts and contexts, suggesting that distinct processes may contribute to sustaining repetitive behavior, as shown for other generation tasks~\citep{ortu2024competition}.

-In this work, we propose a framework that views repetition as the outcome of multiple interacting mechanisms.
-Using a controlled set of prompts, we compare two conditions: one in which repetition follows natural language text, and another where it is induced as in-context learning.
-Adopting a mechanistic interpretability approach, we analyze the model’s internal working during repetition generations from three complementary angles, considering: (a) model confidence, by examining token selection probabilities (Sec.\ref{sec:prob}); (b) the involved circuitry, through analysis of attention head activations (Sec.\ref{sec:attention}); and (c) generation strategies, by evaluating the effects of targeted mitigation interventions (Sec.~\ref{sec:perturbation}).
+We explore whether multiple mechanisms act concurrently in sustaining repetition, what specific roles they play, and how dedicated circuitry is organized to support them.
+To this end, we investigate how repetition arises under different inputs, comparing two conditions with a controlled set of prompts: one in which repetition follows natural text, and another in which it is induced by the structure of the input through an in-context learning task.
+Adopting a mechanistic interpretability approach, we analyze the model’s internal dynamics during repetition from three complementary perspectives: (1) developmental trajectory, tracking the emergence of repetitive behavior and attention-head activity across training (Sec. \ref{sec:dev}); (2) attentional focus, examining which tokens are attended during repetition (Sec. \ref{sec:focus}); and (3) confidence of next token prediction, analyzing output token probabilities (Sec. \ref{sec:confidence}).